-Just a short walk from the museum is our working farm, home to Ayrshire, Aberdeen Angus and Highland cattle, Tamworth pigs, sheep, hens and Clydesdale horses.
-With each season there is something new to see, from newborn animals to harvesting.
+Just a short walk or tractor-trailer ride from the museum is the working farm, home to Ayrshire, Aberdeen Angus and Highland cattle, Tamworth pigs, sheep, hens and Clydesdale horses.

-A range of safety measures have been put in place in line with Scottish Government guidelines.
-This includes enhanced cleaning, hand sanitising stations and one-way routes in certain areas of the museum where physical distancing is not possible.
-In line with Scottish Government guidelines, face coverings must be worn in our indoor spaces.
+A range of safety measures are in place in line with Scottish Government guidelines.
+This includes pre-booked timed entry, face coverings, enhanced cleaning, sneeze screens and hand sanitising stations.
 Please do not visit the museum if you or anyone in your household has any symptoms of Coronavirus.

-We want you to have a safe and enjoyable visit.
-During your visit, we ask you to:
+We want you to have a safe and enjoyable visit: